Government Wealth Warning on Modern Gold Coins?

 All new products incur design and production costs, and these need to be passed on to the buyers.
 Also, there are often substantial marketing costs involved, and again these are mainly borne by the buyers.

-Because we are dealers, and not just sales or marketing people, a large part of our business is making a market (buying and selling) older coins.
+Because we are dealers, and not just sales or marketing people, a large part of our business is making a market (buying and selling) in older coins.
 In recent years, we have seen increasing quantities of second-hand "modern issues".
 We pride ourselves that we provide quite an efficient market, with relatively small margins between buying and selling prices.
-What often upsets and frustrates us is the high prices which people have often paid for the modern issues coins they are selling.
+What often upsets and frustrates us is the high prices which people have often paid for the modern issue coins they are selling.
 Many of these have come from the Royal Mint, Westminster Collections, London Mint Office, and others.
 In most cases, we could and would have sold the same coins originally at lower prices than these competitors charged, but of course this would have required the original buyers to have shopped around a little, or applied a little caution or common-sense before spending their money.

 In many cases, these coin owners bought their collection thinking they would be a good investment, Again, we could and would have warned them.